GabrielGalatanu/AltametricsCodeTest/README.md

 ## Technologies Used

-- Backend: NestJS, TypeScript, Prisma, MySQL
+- Backend: NestJS, TypeScript, Prisma, MySQL, JWT
 - Frontend: React, TypeScript, Redux, Material UI, Moment.js

 ## Features

-- User authentication with pre-seeded accounts.
+- User authentication with JWT (JSON Web Tokens) and pre-seeded accounts.
 - View and sort invoices in a table format.
 - Click on an invoice to display detailed information.
 - Backend API built with Node.js, NestJS, and TypeScript.